bradygaster/downr/Server/wwwroot/posts/11.0-intro/index.md

 ---

 In this section, you will learn how to use an object detection ONNX model from Azure Custom Vision inside a .NET application.

+If you were not able to complete the last section, use this version of the code as the [starting point](https://github.com/luisquintanilla/mlnet-workshop-guide/archive/10.0.zip).